 Having a request for the new Melampus 36 rejected by the first lord of the Admiralty, Lord Howe, William was appointed to the newly commissioned Andromeda 32 on 1 March 1788, on which frigate he was joined by the crew of the Pegasus and his first lieutenant and good friend William Hargood.
 After employment in Rear-Admiral Hon John Leveson-Gower’s squadron of observation he was despatched once more to the West Indies, before being sent to Nova Scotia to cover up an affair.
 He then sailed south for Jamaica before returning home in April 1789 and being paid off at Portsmouth.

-Prince William was created the Duke of Clarence on 19 May, and he was appointed to the Valiant 74 during the Nookta Sound dispute of 1790, which vessel was paid off on 27 November.
+Prince William was created the Duke of Clarence on 19 May, and he was appointed to the Valiant 74 during the Spanish Armament of 1790, which vessel was paid off on 27 November.
 The new duke’s station in life now made a mockery of naval precedence as he was promoted rear-admiral on 3 December 1790.